t-beigbeder/otvl_devops_tools/src/go/bssms/README.md

 - gitops: git/registry secret, sops secret
 - basic deployment: web server TLS certificate private key, service account password

-## Architecture
+## Design

 ### Actors

-- Secrets Provisioner: runs aside IaC provisioner tool, can be integrated as OpenTofu provider, trustfully sends secrets to Secrets Installer and instructions for the later to install them
+- Secrets Provisioner: runs aside IaC provisioner tool, e.g. could be integrated as OpenTofu provider, trustfully sends secrets to Secrets Installer and instructions for the latter to install them
-- Secrets Installer: run by cloud init, the installer receives secrets and instructions from
+- Secrets Installer: run by cloud init, the installer receives secrets and instructions from Provisioner
 - Proxy Service: securely connect both

-## Protocol:

-- provider (QUIC):
-  - P1 - initiate temporary pub/pri key-pair for each booting server's uuid/IP,
-  send temporary pri key/IP to service, keep pub secret
-  - P2 - encrypt secrets with temporary pub key, send to service, not before B1 occurred (see below)

-- booting server (HTTPS):
-  - B1 - looping get temporary pri key
-  - B2 - looping get encrypted secrets

-- service:
-  - on P1: keep state(uuid/IP) = temporary pri key
-  - on P2 before B1: remove related data
-  - on timeout before B1: remove related data
-  - on B2 before B1: remove related data
-  - on B1: check IP (spoofing not possible with modern TCP), returns temporary pri key
-  - on P2: keep state(uuid/IP) = encrypted secrets, remove state(uuid/IP) = temporary pri key
-  - on timeout before B2: remove related data
-  - on B2: check IP, returns encrypted secrets
-  - on short timeout after B2: remove related data
+### How security risks are addressed

+MITM attacks exist and the actors are possibly dealing with root secrets and cloud resources.
+Bssms security is a kind of tradeoff between keeping it simple and remaining reasonably secure.

+The Provisioner must not send secrets to an untrusted Installer.
+The Installer must provide to the Provisioner various unique identity properties that the Provisioner knows from another channel thanks to the IaC provisioning tool (e.g. server uuid, mac and IP addresses).
+This is what a human operator would do.

+The Installer must not install secrets or execute instructions from an untrusted Provisioner.
+This information is encrypted by the Provisioner using a temporary public key only known by it.
+The corresponding private key is provided to the Installer with cloud-init.
+The Installer is kept alive for a short period of time.

+The Installer also communicates with the Provisioner using its temporary public key provided with cloud-init.

+The Proxy Service acts as a pass through between the Provisioners and the Installers.
+The information exchanged is encrypted with secret keys that are unknown to the Proxy Service.